Account Search Logout

 “The Owl stays,” Carbilius declares.

-The Owl died across the water,” booms the towering Cassibelanus, who walks past Aedan’s position without so much as a scowl.
+The Owl died across the water!”
+Cassibelanus enters, a foot taller than every man in the room.
+He moves past Aedan’s position without so much as offering a scowl.

-“The Romans butchered Ostin and his druids,” Cassibelanus says, eyes on Aedan.
+Segobax announces, “The Romans butchered Ostin and his druids.”

 “It was his wish for a time,” Cassibelanus reveals.
-“But this one has shown himself to be an unsavory druid,”
+“But this one has shown himself to be an unsavory character.”

 “Is there any other kind?”
 Segobax asks.